apache/doris/docs/en/docs/advanced/join-optimization/runtime-filter.md

 - The first query option is to adjust the type of Runtime Filter used.
 In most cases, you only need to adjust this option, and keep the other options as default.

-  - `runtime_filter_type`: Including Bloom Filter, MinMax Filter, IN predicate and IN_OR_BLOOM Filter.
+  - `runtime_filter_type`: Including Bloom Filter, MinMax Filter, IN predicate, IN_OR_BLOOM Filter and Bitmap_Filter.
 By default, only IN_OR_BLOOM Filter will be used.
 In some cases, the performance will be higher when both Bloom Filter, MinMax Filter and IN predicate are used at the same time.

 - Other query options usually only need to be further adjusted in certain specific scenarios to achieve the best results.
 Usually only after performance testing, optimize for resource-intensive, long enough running time and high enough frequency queries.